oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 path](#PathExpressions) with the following restriction:
 - A non-null path MUST resolve to an [annotation](#Annotation).

-The value of the annotation path expression is the annotation identified by the path, not the value of this annotation.
+The value of the annotation path expression is the _path_ to the annotation, not its instance value.
 This is useful for terms that reuse or refer to other terms.

 A term or term property of type `Edm.AnnotationPath` can be annotated with the term `Validation.AllowedTerms` (see